 - Quit Photos.

 - Copy your Photos Library to an external drive.
-(To save having to delete them again afterwards, press the Cmd key when you drag the files over so that they are moved, with the original files automatically deleted, rather than copied.)
+(To save having to delete them again afterwards, press the Command key when you drag the files over so that they are moved, with the original files automatically deleted, rather than copied.)

 - Once the files have finished copying, hold down the Option/Alt key while starting up Photos.